akshay3001/service-exclude-interceptor-/README.md

 # Interceptors

 This repo explains how to exclude single service from getting intercepted.
-It makes use of HttpBackend module of Angular.
+It makes use of HttpBackend class of Angular.

 Interceptors sit between the HttpClient interface and the HttpBackend.